Emotions detection in advertising: consumers still reluctant to give their data

 Even in a very open-minded culture like the UK, and even with the younger consumers age segment firms should take data collection processes very seriously and consider anonymization.
 In any case Andrew McStay’s research shows that firms should first do some market research, understand customers’ expectations, before proceeding with such tests.

-Posted in big data, Marketing, Research.
+Posted in Big data, Marketing, Research.